Orolia2s/qualamity/README.md

   -I [INCLUDES ...], --includes [INCLUDES ...]
                         Add folder to look for headers in -f FORMAT, --format FORMAT
-                        Output format: can be markdown, latex, json, github or csv.
+                        Output format: can be markdown, latex, sonarqube, gitlab, github or csv.
 Defaults to markdown
 ```

 ### Example